 Thinner central corneal thickness

-In people of African ethnicity, glaucoma is more severe and develops at an earlier age, and blindness is 6 to 8 times more likely.
+In Black people, glaucoma is more severe and develops at an earlier age, and blindness is 6 to 8 times more likely.

 Pathophysiology of Primary Open-Angle Glaucoma

 Intraocular pressure (IOP) can be elevated or within the average range.

 In primary open-angle glaucoma, there is an abnormality of extracellular matrix in the part of the trabecular meshwork (TM) that is immediately adjacent to the Schlemm canal (called the juxtacanalicular TM) similar to accelerated aging; trabecular meshwork cellularity may also decrease.